security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ## SQLMap demo

 You can automate testing for and exploiting SQL injection vulnerabilities using the open-source python tool [`sqlmap`](https://github.com/sqlmapproject/sqlmap).
-This tool comes pre-installed in your Kali.
+This tool comes pre-installed in Kali.

 ### Provide a valid COOKIE